CarsonSun2207/Travas_Pro/README.md

         - Send a message depending on whether the car has entered or exited the zone.
         - Identify the signal sent by the server and recreate one for the client.
         - Read the data and identify what the signal is.
-- Class
     - `CppThread`
-        - A base class for creating thread objects, which provides a common interface for starting and joining threads.
+        - Created thread objects, which provides a common interface for starting and joining threads.
     - `RFIDThread`
         - To detect whether the car is present and store the message into a character array get_id[16]
-    - `Readingmsg`
+    - `Readmsg`
         - Read the data depending on the number of byte read, which is not equal to 0
     - `BuzzCtrl`
         - Control a buzzer based on the car's status ( Activates the buzzer when the car is stopped and deactivates the buzzer when the car is running or has exited the crossing)